 How do I apply painter’s tape in corners?

 About The Author

-As a product manager at Shurtape Technologies, LLC, Kelly Patrick is responsible for leading product development and marketing support for the Industrial and Specialty Tapes category.
-This includes the industrial masking, flatback, colored masking, double-sided, and specialty tape product portfolios.
+As a product marketing manager at Shurtape Technologies, LLC, Kelly Patrick is responsible for leading product development and marketing support for the Cloth and Duct Tapes product portfolio.
 Kelly has completed training through the Pressure Sensitive Tape Council (PSTC), including Tape University Fundamentals, Manufacturing and Testing of Pressure Sensitive Adhesive Tapes, and Tape University Advanced.